emily-curlin/Project1/README.md

 #Project1

-**An Analysis of the Happiness Across the World from 2015-2022**
+An Analysis of the Happiness Across the World from 2015-2022

-##Contributors: Ruchi Chandrawal, Emily Curlin, Lauren Phelps, Tye Smith, Steve Tuttle, Tyler Williams
+Contributors: @Ruchi Chandrawal, @Emily Curlin, @Lauren Phelps, @Tye Smith, @Steve Tuttle, @Tyler Williams

-###Analysis Questions:
+Analysis Questions:
 _Which countries and regions of the world have the happiest people?_
 _Which factors have the most meaningful impact on happiness across all countries/all regions?_
 _Which factors have the least impact on happiness across all countries/all regions?_

-###Summary:
+Summary:
 Factors considered in the analysis included a country’s measure of:
 Economic stability (GDP per capita)
 Family (Social Support)